Gluten-Free Sourdough Discard Scones

 • Combine the 2 1/4 cups gluten free flour blend, 1/2 cup cane sugar, 1 teaspoon baking soda, 1/2 teaspoon baking powder, and 1/4 teaspoon salt in a large mixing bowl.
 Use a whisk to blend the ingredients thoroughly.
 Whisking helps distribute the leaveners evenly so the scones rise properly.

-• Cut in the Cold Butter.
-You can blend the butter into the flour in one of two ways.
+• You can cut in the butter into the flour in one of two ways.
 With a pastry blender or cheese grater.
 I used a cheese grater and I shredded the frozen butter into the dry ingredients.
 These shreds create steam pockets in the oven, giving your scones those gorgeous, flaky layers.

 • TIP: Sprinkle some of the flour mixture over the grated butter as you go.
 It helps prevent clumping and makes the dough easier to mix.